• Home

 Second-hand that looks like organised commerce

-In practice, these activities face few operational obstacles.
-Listings remain online, high volumes are not systematically penalised and the line between personal use and professional activity is becoming blurred.
-As one industry observer summarises, “the platform imposes rules, but their enforcement seems inconsistent”.
+Regular users have already noticed the trend.
+Certain accounts display "wardrobes" containing hundreds, or even thousands, of identical items—often new, sometimes without tags, but clearly sourced from low-cost industrial supply chains.
+These sellers are not clearing out their personal closets; they are operating as full-fledged retailers.
+In practice, these activities face few operational hurdles.
+Listings remain online, high volumes are not systematically penalized, and the line between personal use and professional activity is blurring.
+As one industry observer puts it, "the platform sets the rules, but their enforcement appears inconsistent."

 Anatomy of a workaround: how to spot 'fake accounts'